bbauska/dom/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Using Regular Expressions</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-If you want more control or need to support environments where the URL object is not available, you can use regular expressions to extract the domain from the URL string.
+<p>If you want more control or need to support environments where the URL object is not
+available, you can use regular expressions to extract the domain from the URL string.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Example: This example demonstrates the extraction of the domain name using Regex.</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->